neilstephens/MiniPlex/README.md

 ### UDP Switch

 See [these examples](Examples/SwitchBytecode/README.md) for how to use MiniPlex as a layer 4 UDP switch!
+The examples include VXLAN, WireGuard and DNP3, but any address based protocol is possible.

 ## Build